IMPORTANT: The Angular team recommends using standalone components instead of NgModule

 boorstrapApplication(MyApplicationRoot, { providers: [ CustomMenuModule.forRoot(/* some config */), ],});

-Similarly, some NgModules may before a static forChild
+Similarly, some NgModules may define a static forChild

 that indicates the providers are intended to be added to components within your application hierarchy.